Ruochen1105/OnlineChattingRoom/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can join a chat room
-4. as a user, I can post messages in a chat room
+3. as a user, I can post messages in the chat room
-5. as a user, I can see others' posts
+4. as a user, I can see others' posts instantly
-6. as a user, I can create a chat room
-7. as a user, I can browse the chat history
+5. as a user, I can browse the chat history
-8. as a user, I can search among the chat history
+6. as a user, I can search among the chat history
-9. as a user, I can manage chat room members

 ## Research Topics